 Swimsuits

 Getting the right swimsuit can make swimming more comfortable, efficient, and enjoyable.
 A swimsuit that fits well helps you move more smoothly and uses less energy with each stroke.
-“The purpose of a swimsuit is to help reduce drag in the water, which can increase efficiency,” says Dr. Labrador.
+“The purpose of a swimsuit is to help reduce drag in the water, which can increase efficiency,” said Dr. Labrador.

 Here are a few solid swimsuit options, depending on your goals.